psychoinformatics-de/ipsy-docs/source/internal/data_center/compute_nodes.rst

 SSH access for other users is kept as a courtesy to ease troubleshooting of Condor jobs.

-The current system uses FAI to setup and update each machine.
-This is currently (23.05.2013) in the process of being replaced.
-The future will use:
+The current system uses:

  * TFTP to boot the debian install with preseeding
- * an internal repository with metapackages to deploy software
+ * an internal repository (on kumo) with metapackages to deploy software
- * quilt to manage configuration changes (patches deployed via the internal repo)
+ * configs are deployed by config packages (kumo) and preseeding during install

 Besides the software installed, nodes are meant to be as disposable as possible.
 Each node:

- * uses shared ``/home`` (via NFS) from Medusa
+ * uses shared ``/home`` (via NFS) from Flatbed
  * uses NIS for accounts
  * uses DHCP for IPs and DNS
  * has only SSH as a service